noahboegli/suckless-st/README.md

 # Fork notes
-Suckless'st fork with keyboard and mouse scroll patches applied.
+Suckless'st fork with some patches applioed.
 If you use this fork, remove `config.h` and generate your own otherwise you might have issue with fonts.
 Last updated: 04.05.2020 (st v0.8.3)
-Applied patches: keyboard scroll, mouse scroll, altscroll
+Applied patches:
+- Scrollback
+	- keyboard scroll
+	- mouse scroll
+	- altscroll
+- Appearance
+	- Font 2 (experimental)

 # st - simple terminal
 st is a simple terminal emulator for X which sucks less.